Nakishev/MarkaStandards/README.md

 - **Deployment as a docker-compose stack**
   Deployment as a docker-compose stack to a Marka-managed Portainer instance is used for archived projects, or projects with low activity.
 In this case, deployments can be made manually or automatically (using a connected repository webhook or a scheduled task).

-- **CI/CD Pipelines**
-  Azure DevOps is used as the primary CI/CD platform, with GitHub Actions as a secondary option.
-  The pipeline should be configured to deploy the project to Azure App Service or Azure Container App (preferred), and trigger on a push to the `main` branch (production) or `dev` branch (staging).

 #### CI/CD Pipelines